dss-extensions/dss_capi/README.md

 - [DSS MATLAB](http://github.com/dss-extensions/dss_matlab/) presents multi-platform integration (Windows, Linux, MacOS) with DSS C-API and is also very compatible with the API of the official OpenDSS COM classes.
 - [dss.hpp](https://dss-extensions.org/dss_capi/): header-only library for C++, also hosped in this repository (`include/` directory).
 Allows using DSS C-API more comfortably from C++, abstract away memory management and low-level details such as API conventions of the DSS C-API library.
 Currently uses Eigen and fmt.

-Version 0.12.x is based on OpenDSS revision 3460, with many extra/custom features.
+Version 0.13.x is based on OpenDSS revision 3595, with many extra/custom features.

 **For the source-code of a specific version, check the Git tags.**

 While the main objective of COM compatibility has been reached, this is still a work-in-progress and is subject to changes.
-Especially, there are planned changes targetting version 0.13, which will become v1.0 when we consider it ready.
+Especially, there are planned changes targetting version 0.14, which will become v1.0 when we consider it ready.

-Instead of using extra numeric parameters as in the official DDLL interface, each original COM property is exposed as a pair of functions.
+Instead of using extra numeric parameters as in the official DDLL interface ("OpenDSSDirect" or "DCSL"), each original COM property is exposed as a pair of functions.
 For example, the load kVA property is exposed as:

 ```
     double Loads_Get_kva();